openframeworks/ofSite/_documentation/math/ofVec3f.markdown

 single 'float's or 'int's, and can reduce the number of lines of code you have to write by half, at the same time making your code much easier to read and understand!

-\sa ofVec2f for 2D vectors
+See also: ofVec2f for 2D vectors

-\sa ofVec4f for 4D vectors
+See also: ofVec4f for 4D vectors